I Hate Fairyland: I Hate Image

-After beating up Kamau Kogo on Bitch Planet and learning how to traverse the Image Universe to return home, Gertrude kills versions of Rick Grimes and Coach Euless Boss before following the Paper Girls into Image City.
-After being led to the god-run nightclub Wic + Div by Tony Chu, Gertrude sets off a battle royale between the various superheroes and villains within, stealing their weaponry in the process, before seeking out the aid of Spawn to give her access to the Image Central building.
-After killing everyone in the building and confronting the founders of Image Comics, Gertrude demands to be allowed to go home, killing them all as a show of force before realising she needed one of them alive to return home.
-Dejected, Gertrude returns to Fairyland with Larry.
+After beating up Kamau Kogo on Bitch Planet and learning how to traverse the Image Universe to return home, Gert kills versions of Rick Grimes and Coach Euless Boss before following the Paper Girls into Image City.
+After being led to the god-run nightclub Wic + Div by Tony Chu, Gert sets off a battle royale between the various superheroes and villains within, stealing their weaponry in the process, before seeking out the aid of Spawn to give her access to the Image Central building.
+After killing everyone in the building and confronting the founders of Image Comics, Gert demands to be allowed to go home, killing them all as a show of force before realising she needed one of them alive to return home.
+Dejected, Gert returns to Fairyland with Larry.

 Good Girl

-Gertrude meets Maddie, a denizen of Fairyland and her self-proclaimed "biggest fan", who idolises Gertude for the violence and death she has spread.
-Although initially happy to take Maddie on as a protege, Gertrude quickly becomes sick of her, and realizes that she does not like the person she has become.
+Gert meets Maddie, a denizen of Fairyland and her self-proclaimed "biggest fan", who idolises Gert for the violence and death she has spread.
+Although initially happy to take Maddie on as a protege, Gert quickly becomes sick of her, and realizes that she does not like the person she has become.
 She murders Maddie and resolves to become a better person.
-Despite her best intentions, Gertrude repeatedly fails to do good, leaving just as much death and destruction in her wake.
-However, Larry tells her of a mysterious labyrinth which could hold the secret to helping her become good, and concedes that, as miserable as his life with Gertrude has been, it probably would have been even worse had they never met.
-When they reach the labyrinth, its master, Loveth Lovelord, makes Gertrude a deal; if she can reach the center of the labyrinth before the next "Lover's Moon" and find the "Balls of Redemption", all the evil will be purged from her being, if she fails, she must become his wife.
-Gertrude manages to find the centre of the labyrinth, and Loveth unleashes the beast that guards the Balls, which turns out to be Duncan.
+Despite her best intentions, Gert repeatedly fails to do good, leaving just as much death and destruction in her wake.
+However, Larry tells her of a mysterious labyrinth which could hold the secret to helping her become good, and concedes that, as miserable as his life with Gert has been, it probably would have been even worse had they never met.
+When they reach the labyrinth, its master, Loveth Lovelord, makes Gert a deal; if she can reach the center of the labyrinth before the next "Lover's Moon" and find the "Balls of Redemption", all the evil will be purged from her being, if she fails, she must become his wife.
+Gert manages to find the centre of the labyrinth, and Loveth unleashes the beast that guards the Balls, which turns out to be Duncan.
 Despite Duncan demonstrating the newly acquired draconic powers of flight and fire breathing, Gertrude easily defeats him and touches the Balls of Redemption, becoming a perfectly good and sweet child similar to Happy.
-The newly good Gertrude makes quick progress in her quest, prompting Horribella to hire the deadliest assassins in Fairyland to stop her on behalf of an unseen "Ruler of All That is Dark".
-Gertrude finds her key and heads back to the centre of Fairyland to finally leave.
+The newly good Gert makes quick progress in her quest, prompting Horribella to hire the deadliest assassins in Fairyland to stop her on behalf of an unseen "Ruler of All That is Dark".
+Gert finds her key and heads back to the centre of Fairyland to finally leave.
 Horribella's assassins attack her, but all inexplicably miss her when they throw their weapons.
-Gertude picks up a lollipop and skips towards the door, but trips and falls at the last moment, causing the lollipop to penetrate her brain, killing her instantly.
-As Larry quietly mourns her death, Gertude descends into Hell, with the effects of the Balls reversed.
+Gert picks up a lollipop and skips towards the door, but trips and falls at the last moment, causing the lollipop to penetrate her brain, killing her instantly.
+As Larry quietly mourns her death, Gert descends into Hell, with the effects of the Balls reversed.
 Upon arriving in Hell, she is met by the "Ruler of All That Is Dark" – Happy.